• Share this on:

 The supply of frozen vegetables is very concentrated in Europe as big processing companies have production subsidiaries in multiple countries in the region.

-EU companies
+European companies

 Belgian vegetable processors are the European leaders, with freezing operations in many countries outside Belgium.
 They compete mainly with Spanish, Polish and Dutch companies.
-The biggest European competitors include Belgium’s The Greenyard Foods Group, ARDO, D’Arta and Crop’s, and Spain’s Virto Group and Congelados De Navarra.
+The biggest European competitors include Belgium’s The Greenyard Foods Group, ARDO, D’Arta and Crop’s, and Spain’s Virto Group and Congelados De Navarra

 The Greenyard Foods Group is a global market leader in fresh and frozen foods.
 It caters to the top-20 retailers in Europe and has a turnover of €4.4 billion.
 Freezing plants are strategically located in the main vegetable producing areas for quick transport and freezing after harvesting.
 Greenyard is dedicated to sustainability and working towards a 50% reduction in CO2 emissions and 100% recyclable packaging by 2025.